nagavallia/EscargoWIP/README.md

     }
 ```

-Attatch the Button component to a `GameObject` that will represent the button and there will be a new blank field.
+Attach the Button component to a `GameObject` that will represent the button and there will be a new blank field.
 Link the `GameObject` that represents the door to the empty field and now code like this will work.

 ```C#